Motor City Machine Guns: Return to ROH (2010, 2016–2018)

-On February 26, 2016, at the 14th Anniversary Show, Sabin and Shelley re-formed the Motor City Machine Guns, when the former turned on his Knights of the Rising Dawn (KRD) stablemate Christopher Daniels, helping Shelley defeat him in a singles match.
-At the following day's Ring of Honor Wrestling tapings, Sabin and Shelley defeated Daniels and Frankie Kazarian, The Addiction, in their return match.
+On February 26, 2016, at the 14th Anniversary Show, Shelley and Sabin re-formed the Motor City Machine Guns, when the former turned on his Knights of the Rising Dawn (KRD) stablemate Christopher Daniels, helping Shelley defeat him in a singles match.
+At the following day's Ring of Honor Wrestling tapings, Shelley and Sabin defeated Daniels and Frankie Kazarian, The Addiction, in their return match.
 This led to the two unsuccessfully challenging The Addiction for the ROH World Tag Team Championship on June 24 at Best in the World '16.
 On September 30 at All Star Extravaganza VIII, the Motor City Machine Guns took part in a three-way ladder match for the ROH World Tag Team Championship, which was won by The Young Bucks (Matt Jackson and Nick Jackson) and also included The Addiction.
 Sabin and Shelley then formed a stable named "Search and Destroy" with Jay White, Jonathan Gresham and Lio Rush.

 On September 22, 2017, at Death Before Dishonor XV, the Motor City Machine Guns defeated The Young Bucks to win the ROH World Tag Team Championship for the first time.
 They would retain the titles until March 9, 2018, when they lost them against The Briscoe Brothers at ROH 16th Anniversary Show.
 In June, Shelley suffered an injury.
-On July 20, 2018, Shelley left the promotion and retired from active competition, disbanding the tag team.
+On July 20, 2018, Shelley left the promotion and retired from professional wrestling, disbanding the tag team for a second time.